 A tear out of his eyes.

 Meaning and Details: The poet continues the stanza from where he left off in the last one.
-Longfellow tells us that the Blacksmith feels that the voice of his daughter is just like his mother’s (who has died) as if she is singing in the heaven.
-The blacksmith thinks about his mother in the grave and tears flow out of his eyes.
+Longfellow tells us that the Blacksmith feels that the voice of his daughter is just like her mother – his wife (who has died) as if she is singing in the heaven.
+The blacksmith thinks about his wife in the grave and tears flow out of his eyes.
 He wipes the tears with his ‘hard and rough’ hands.
 In these lines, the poet seems to suggest that the outlook of the blacksmith is hardened but he owns a soft heart which has emotions!

 Onward through life he goes;